Optimal Estimator Design and Properties Analysis for Interconnected Systems with Asymmetric Information Structure: Applications to Power Systems

 In this section, a power system is used as an example to demonstrate the effectiveness of the proposed state estimation methods.

-We study the state estimation problem for the distributed energy resources (DERs) connected to the power network that is shown in Fig.~\ref{DEr} (see \cite{Routing2012}).
-In this example, the power network is chosen to be the IEEE 4-bus distribution network as depicted in Fig.~\ref{bus} (see \cite{Routing2012}).
+We study the state estimation problem for the distributed energy resources (DERs) connected to the power network that is shown in Fig.~\ref{DEr}.
+In this example, the power network is chosen to be the IEEE 4-bus distribution network (see Fig.~3 of \cite{Routing2012}).
 As Fig.~\ref{DEr} depicts, four DERs are integrated into the main power network at the point common coupling (PCC).
 The voltages of the PCC are $v_{s}=[v_{1}~v_{2}~v_{3}~v_{4}]\tr$, where $v_{i}$ is the voltage of the $i$th PCC, and $i\in\{1,2,3,4\}$.
 Each DER is a voltage source at each bus.
 The input voltage of the voltage sources is denoted by $v_{p}=[v_{p1}~v_{p2}~v_{p3}~v_{p4}]\tr$.
 To maintain the proper operation of DERs, it is required to keep the PCC voltages $v_{s}$ at reference values $v_{ref}$.
 The PCC voltage deviation $x_{t}=v_{s}-v_{ref}$ is chosen to be the system state.
 The DER control effort deviation $u_{t}=v_{p}-v_{pref}$ is the control input, where $v_{pref}$ is the reference of the control effort.
 Following the modeling process provided in \cite{Routing2012,Rana2017}, the dynamic of $x_{t}$ is of the following form: